Brick Court Chambers

 • Civil fraud M

-• Bourlakova v Bourlakov and 12 others: acting for Loudmila Bourlakova, wife of deceased oligarch Oleg Bourlakov, against her deceased husband’s relatives and associates in claims arising from a conspiracy to defraud Mrs Bourlakova and her daughters of their rightful share of the family’s assets (led by Helen Davies QC).
-The claimants successfully defeated multiple challenges to the English Court’s jurisdiction.
-Trower J’s judgment is available here [2022] EWHC 1269 (Ch)
+• Bourlakova v Bourlakov and others: acting for Loudmila Bourlakova, wife of deceased oligarch Oleg Bourlakov, against her deceased husband’s relatives and associates in claims arising from a conspiracy to defraud Mrs Bourlakova and her daughters of their rightful share of the family’s assets.
+Georgina acted (led by Helen Davies KC) for the claimant in successfully resisting multiple challenges to the English Court’s jurisdiction.
+Trower J’s judgment is available here: [2022] EWHC 1269 (Ch).

-• The Federal Republic of Nigeria v Royal Dutch Shell plc and others [2020] EWHC 1315 (Comm): acting for the Shell defendants in multi-billion dollar High Court proceedings commenced by Nigeria and involving allegations of fraud and bribery of senior public officials including four former Nigerian presidents in relation to the grant of a prospecting licence over one of Africa’s largest oil deposits (led by Lord Goldsmith QC and James Willan QC).
+• The Federal Republic of Nigeria v Royal Dutch Shell plc and others [2020] EWHC 1315 (Comm): acting for the Shell defendants in multi-billion dollar High Court proceedings commenced by Nigeria and involving allegations of fraud and bribery of senior public officials including four former Nigerian presidents in relation to the grant of a prospecting licence over one of Africa’s largest oil deposits (led by Lord Goldsmith KC and James Willan KC).
 The Shell defendants successfully challenged the English Court’s jurisdiction.
-Butcher J’s judgment is available here [2020] EWHC 1315 (Comm)
+Butcher J’s judgment is available here [2020] EWHC 1315 (Comm).

 • Arbitration M